86 articles · 8 breeds · tools · topics

 Price Comparison: What Farmers Actually Get

-Based on 2025-2026 prices across regions, here is what different seller strategies yield on a 95 kg pig:
+Based on PSA farmgate data and SINAG trade quotes through July 2026, here is what different seller strategies yield on a 95 kg pig.
+Cost of production on that pig is roughly ₱17,100 (₱180/kg).

 StrategyPrice/kgRevenue/Headvs.
 Worst Strategy